The Code Enforcement Division enforces Bay County Codes and Land Development Regulations for the unincorporated areas of Bay County.

 Please visit RecoverBayCounty for the latest updates.

-Q: Will I be allowed to live in a camper, RV or shed during the recovery?
+Q: Will I be allowed to live in a camper or RV during the recovery?

 A: The County will be allowing temporary housing.
 Applicants will be issued a Temporary Housing Authorization (no charge), and may concurrently apply for a temporary power pole permit.
-The application must be completed by the property owner, and is good for 18 months.
+The application must be completed by the property owner, and is valid through April 2020.
 Occupants may be the property owner, family members or pre-existing tenants.
 Please contact the Code Enforcement office for applications and details.

 Q: Can I burn my debris?